crobarcro/BTDisplayOSS/README.md

 # Bluetooth Display
-## Wireless wind turbine controller using an Android phone
+## Software for controlling AN-BONUS (Siemens) wind turbines with an Android Smartphone
-### Developed for AN-BONUS (Siemens) WTC2 and WTC3 wind turbines, easily adaptable to others
+### for turbines with WTC2 or WTC3 software

 _!!!
 Please note - this code will **-NOT-** work out-of-box`*`.
-First you have to follow the instructions below and fill in some empty spaces.
+First you have to fill in some empty spaces in the code.
 This assumes you know the turbine command instructions and you know how to control the turbine with its standard wired controller.
-Some basic C and JAVA understanding is also required._

- *I have permission (according to the german law) from my employer to do whatever I please with my creation, however I can not post all of the turbine instructions online - reverse engineered stuff and the like.
+I can not post this because of legal concerns._

 ##### See the BT Display in action on a 2MW AN-BONUS (Siemens) WTC2 wind turbine:
 [![YouTube Video](btdisplay.png "click for a YouTube Video")](https://youtu.be/T3RdbmtGXXk)